ebkr/r2modmanPlus/README.md

 The only thing you have to consider when suggesting a feature is the impact it will have on users who don't have a lot of experience with computers.

 ## Changelog
+### 3.0.30
+- Config editor now supports JSON, XML and TXT files.
+    - Config files other than .cfg will now use a free text editor.
+- Visual tweaks and consistency fixes courtesy of [ChiriCuddles](https://github.com/ChiriCuddles).
+    - Plus a large amount of design refactoring!
+- Config editor tooltip fixes.

 ### 3.0.29
 - Update all option in settings.
 - Improved dark theme.